wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 8. While at GTEx, you can inspect some PCA plots of the samples.
 PCA, or **Principal Component Analysis**, is often used to visualize high-dimensional data.
 It finds directions in the data along which the samples differ mostly: PC1 is the direction with most variation, PC2 the next direction perpendicular to PC1, and so on.
 Using the top menu, go to "Expression" -> "Expression PCA".
 Select the "Hardy Scale" to color the samples.
 What do you think this scale measures?
 Hint: look at the legend beneath the plots, the colors correspond to the Hardy Scale.
 9. In what tissue do you expect to see differences in expression for "Ventilator case" donors?
 Check this by selecting the tissue from the "Select a tissue" drop down box to create a tissue-specific PCA plot.
 10. Return to the CCLE and plot BCL11B expression versus BCL11B proteomics.
 Do you expect a correlation, and do you see one?
-11. Plot BCL11B expression versus methylation (1kb upstream TSS) and check what DNA methylation does (https://en.wikipedia.org/wiki/DNA_methylation).
+11. Plot BCL11B expression versus its methylation and check what DNA methylation does (https://en.wikipedia.org/wiki/DNA_methylation).
 Are the results what you would expect?

 ---
 :::::